GSoftwareDevelopment/Mole/README.md

 # RUN

-To run, you will need the MAD Assember compiler and an ATARI emulator, or real hardware and software that allows you to load the compiled program.
+To run, you will need the MAD Pascal compiler and an ATARI emulator, or real hardware and software that allows you to load the compiled program.

 # CREDITS